chipsalliance/firrtl-spec/spec.md

 Inference rules are as follows:

-\begin{enumerate}
-   \item An abstract reset driven by and/or driving only asynchronous resets will be inferred as asynchronous reset
+1. An abstract reset driven by and/or driving only asynchronous resets will be inferred as asynchronous reset
-   \item An abstract reset driven by and/or driving both asynchronous and synchronous resets will error
+1. An abstract reset driven by and/or driving both asynchronous and synchronous resets will error
-   \item Otherwise, the reset is inferred as synchronous (i.e. the abstract reset is only invalidated or is driven by or drives only synchronous resets)
+1. Otherwise, the reset is inferred as synchronous (i.e. the abstract reset is only invalidated or is driven by or drives only synchronous resets)
-\end{enumerate}

 Note that an exception will be thrown if a `Reset`{.firrtl} is driven by both a synchronous and asynchronous type; last connect semantics will not